ChlodAlejandro/pico-c-template/README.md

 `includes/` directory.
 The CMakeLists.txt file in this directory is used to build the project. **Libraries need to be explicitly linked here.**

+When the template has been cloned/copied, open the folder with CLion.
+Load the top-level `CMakeLists.txt` file at the root of this template by right-clicking the file and selecting "Load CMake Project".
+You can also click on the "Load CMake Project" in the blue banner that appears.

 ### CMake
 CMake will automatically detect an installation of the Pico SDK on first load.
 If you have multiple versions of the SDK installed, the latest one will be